HRFEHS/hrfehs.github.io/README.md

 > I reached out to the county social services team, I reached out to the state social services team.
 I reached out to neighboring municipalities to talk about this and whether or not we can do any direct service program.
 I spoke to our faith leaders.
 In fact I spoke to a representative from the council of churches.
 I also spoke to nonprofits.
 I sat in on workshops.
 I put in a lot of hours to this.
 I feel quite well informed on what will work and what will not work.
 >
 > A social worker that is a town resource would be an incredible way to solve this and it would be Haddonfield being a leader.
 And we don't even have to hire the person.
 Our council of churches have offered-- and they pooled the money themselves --- have offered to hire --- and we would just have to support them.
 And maybe help subsidize and help find an office space for that person downtown.
 Let them build a relationship, keep track of the folks who we need to find housing for.
+>
+---
+(All quotes were pulled from the official recording of the August 25 Commissioners' Meeting by a human transcriber; no AI was used in the creation of this information page.)

 > Selective enforcement is going to be a huge problem.
 You're leaving interpreting this ordinance to the police officer who is responding to the situation.
 Selective enforcement means discrimination.
 That is a lawsuit.